pranotimitra/Kernel-Memory-Leak-Detection-Tests-/README.md

 - Your User-Space Detector Tool: The compiled executable of your Kernel-Memory-Leak-Detection project (https://github.com/ankushT369/Kernel-Memory-Leak-Detection).
 Ensure it's accessible from your terminal.

 # Setup Instructions
-- 1.Clone this Repository:
+- 1. Clone this Repository:
   - git clone https://github.com/your-username/Kernel-Memory-Leak-Detection-Tests.git (Replace your-username with your actual GitHub username).
   - cd Kernel-Memory-Leak-Detection-Tests
-- 2.Compile the Kernel Modules:
+- 2. Compile the Kernel Modules:
   - Navigate into the kernel_modules directory:
     - cd kernel_modules
   - Run make to compile the .c files into kernel object (.ko) files: